 Good news!
 While there’s no magic “healthy pill,” there are tried-and-true ways to take your immunity superpowers up a notch.
 Preventive medicine physician and wellness expert Sandra Darling, DO, shares her top tips for staying healthy.

 Get ready to boost your immune system

-“Let’s start with the basics: Wash your hands for 20 seconds, don’t touch your face and take social distancing seriously,” says Dr. Darling.
+“Let’s start with the basics: Wash your hands for 20 seconds, don’t touch your face and take social distancing seriously when around anyone who seems sick,” says Dr. Darling.
 “If you only do these three things, you’ll be well on your way to staying healthy.”

 But there’s more you can do.
 Dr. Darling prescribes four stay-healthy strategies.

 “I believe in the power of immune-boosting foods,” says Dr. Darling.
 “Choosing whole, unprocessed foods does wonders for overall health.”

 Dr. Darling recommends these immunity boosters: